adyromantika/collapsible-archive-widget/readme.txt

 == Description ==

-This simple plugin is a widget that displays a collapsible archives list in your widgetized sidebar by utilizing JavaScript.
+This simple plugin is a widget that displays a collapsible archives list in your widgetized sidebar by using JavaScripts.
+In version 2.0.0 script.aculo.us effects has been added as an option, utilizing the script.aculo.us files supplied with WordPress.

 == Installation ==